 How is a democratic school run?

 We believe it is important for children to grow into engaged, responsible citizens, who value and understand the meaning and structure of our democratic society and feel empowered to enact change when they see fit.
-As such our setting will be governed by direct democracy, meaning that each community member has direct say and an equal vote on all issues affecting the community.
+As such our setting is governed by direct democracy, meaning that each community member has direct say and an equal vote on all issues affecting the community.

 The community is managed by the Community Meeting where issues are debated and voted upon including rules and policies, budget, facilities and even the hiring of staff.
 This ensures that the community exists in peace and that the facilities are maintained for everyone’s continued use.
 Any member of the community can bring issues or proposals to the meeting for discussion and to be voted on; examples might be planning a field trip, organising a group show, purchasing new equipment or discussing where all the pens keep disappearing to.
 By giving each member of the community a voice and vote everyone is respected and treated equally and fairly.
 Students are trusted to make decisions for the benefit of themselves and the whole community, experience from other democratic education settings and schools shows us that when given this responsibility students more than live up to the challenge.

 When rules are broken or conflicts occur, as they do in any community, a complaint is sent to the Judicial Committee (JC).
 In its search for truth and justice, members of the JC wrestle with complex moral problems; how did the rule break affect others, whose rights were infringed upon?
 Through this process everyone’s views are heard and students learn to see issues from others perspectives; to think of the good of the community as well as their own interests.
 It is enormously powerful when your peers, the people you like and respect, say to you “we like you but you can’t behave like that here”.